kachiO/kachio.github.io/_posts/2016-12-10-Decoding-Identity-of-Natural-Images.markdown

 <center><img src="/assets/blog/natural_image_identity/accuracy_per_population_size.png" height="400" title="Performance per Population Size"></center>

 Another way to evaluate and compare each classifier's performance is to assess the [mutual information](https://en.wikipedia.org/wiki/Mutual_information) between the classifier's predicted class label and the true class label.
-To calculate mutual information I computed a confusion matrix, which reflects the proportion of times the classifier guessed the true class label i.e. the conditional probability (<em>P(predicted|true)</em>) of the classifier predicted label given the true label.
+To calculate mutual information I computed a confusion matrix, which reflects the proportion of times the classifier guessed the true class label i.e. the conditional probability (<em>P(predicted|true)</em>) of the classifier predicted label given the true label. [see Confusion Matrix and Mutual Information IPython Notebook](https://github.com/kachiO/ipython-notebooks/blob/master/mouse%20natural%20images%20identity/confusion%20matrix%20and%20mutual%20information.ipynb)

 From the normalized confusion matrix, you will notice that there is a close agreement between each area classifier's predicted class label (i.e. image identity) and the true label.
 The image labels (1-118) is the same for each matrix.
 Next time around, I would like to make an interactive plot that let's you visualize which images an area classifier predicts well.